Destination >> Equality

 Since 2001, ILGA-Europe produced the printed Newsletter.
 Over the years, the concept of this publication has evolved and from 2008 ILGA-Europe publishes a magazine called Destination>>EQUALITY.

-If you would like to be on our mailing list to receive future printed magazines please send an email to Nanna Moe, Senior Communications Officer, with your details such as your name, organisation (if you represent one), full postal address including postal code.
+If you would like to be on our mailing list to receive future printed magazines please send an email to Emma Cassidy, Senior Communications and Media Officer, with your details such as your name, organisation (if you represent one) and full postal address including postal code.
 Thank you!

 This issue is a very first step for us at ILGA-Europe towards naming the specific challenges faced by people of different races and ethnicities in our movement, and making the realities of LGBTI people of colour or from ethnic minority backgrounds visible.
 Our fight for equality for LGBTI people demands that we genuinely look at how racism intersects with LGBTI-phobia, patriarchy and heterosexism.
 Raise your voice, educate yourself, reach out, let’s eradicate racism together.